rileykirkham/Monthly/README.md

-# Monthly
+# Timely
-Repository for "Monthly" Project
+Repository for "Timely" Project